Church of the Nazarene: Ministers

-Organization

 Local church

 The basic unit of organization in the Church of the Nazarene is the local church congregation, which may be either an organized church or church-type mission (often known as "New Starts").
 At the end of September 2014, there were 21,425 organized churches and a further 7,970 church-type missions, for a total of 29,395 congregations.
 The average Nazarene congregation globally has 78 members, and an average weekly worship attendance of 51.
 The largest congregation in the denomination as measured by average weekly attendance each Sunday morning (as of February 2009) was the Central De Campinas church on the Paulista Sudeste district in Brazil, which reported 8,216 members and an average weekly Sunday morning worship attendance of 7,237.
-During 2009 it received 873 new Nazarenes.
+During 2009, it received 873 new Nazarenes.
 The next four largest congregations were the Casa De Oracion Paso Ancho church in Colombia (4,600 members; 7,000 worship); the Americana church in Brazil; Grove City Church of the Nazarene in Grove City, Ohio; and College Church of the Nazarene in Olathe, Kansas.

 District

 Local congregations are grouped administratively into geographical districts.
-At the 2009 General Assembly a resolution was passed defining a district as "an entity made up of interdependent local churches organized to facilitate the mission of each local church through mutual support, and sharing of resources, and collaboration".
 Each district is led by a district superintendent, who is usually elected by delegates from each local church in an annual meeting called the District Assembly.
-In embryonic districts, the district superintendent may be appointed by the jurisdictional general superintendent.
+In newer districts, the district superintendent may be appointed by the jurisdictional general superintendent.
 There are currently 465 districts worldwide.
-In 2008 these were 174 are Phase 3 (regular districts); 85 are Phase 2; and 141 are Phase 1.
-There were also 33 pioneer areas.
+Size depends upoon the concentration of Nazarene churches.
 There are 80 Districts in the US and Canada.
 The largest districts are Brazil Sudeste Paulista (24,686 full members), South Korea National District (23,143 members), India East (19,490 members), and Oklahoma (17,530), the largest district in the US.

-Districts may also be divided into several Zones or missional networks, where local churches within a Zone may cooperate for various activities, particularly for youth events.
+Districts may also be sub-divided into Zones where local churches within a Zone may cooperate for various activities, particularly for youth events.

 Region

-All Districts of the Church of the Nazarene are organized into Regions.
-Previously there were 15 regions, but from February 28, 2011, there were 6 Regions.
-At September 30, 2014, there were:
+All Districts of the Church of the Nazarene are organized into 6 geographic regions: